Protective case: A case will help protect the delicate glass screen of your phone if you drop it.

 Gimbal: A gimbal is not a mojo essential, but can be useful.
 A gimbal combines a smartphone mount with a motorized grip.
 It keeps the phone camera pointing at an object being filmed while you move around.
-Popular brands include DJI, FeiyuTech, Movi, Zhiyun, and LanParte.
+Popular brands include DJI, FeiyuTech, and Zhiyun.
 Many gimbal mounts cover the phone’s microphone socket, so you may need to record audio using a second phone or external recording device.
-Two gimbals that do not cover the microphone port are the LanParte HG-01, and the FeiyuTech G6 Plus.

 Clip microphones – also known as lapel or lavalier microphones – are ideal for recording interviews in noisy or windy areas.
 The microphone attaches to your interviewee’s clothing, and the other end plugs into your phone.

 Widely used microphones include the Rode Smartlav and the Boya BY-M1.
 These microphones have a 3.5mm jack, so if your phone doesn’t have a 3.5mm port, you will need an adaptor.
 You can also buy clip microphones with lightning jacks for iPhone 7 and above – like the Sennheiser Clip Mic.

-Smartphone headsets: If you find yourself in the field without an external microphone, the microphone on your mobile phone headset can also record good quality audio.
+Smartphone headsets: If you find yourself in the field without an external microphone, the microphone on your mobile phone headset, or wireless Bluetooth earbuds like AirPods, can also record good quality audio.

 Clip microphone dual adaptor: If you want to record more than one person – for a two-person interview, for example – you will need two clip microphones.
 These can be plugged into a dual adaptor like the Rode SC6.
 If you are on an iPhone, the Rode SC6-L adaptor does away with the need to use a lighting-to-3.5mm adaptor.

 Extension cords: For medium shots or for filming from a distance greater than one meter, you should plug your clip-microphone into an extension cord like the Rode SC1.
 This extension cord works with both Rode Smartlav and Boya BY-M1 microphones.